This project was adapted from AB-3's codebase.

 N.A. | Committee member | Integrate the app with my calendar | Automatically sync important events and reminders |

-(For all use cases below, the System is the ClubConnect
+(For all use cases below, the System is the ClubConnect and the Actor is the User, unless specified otherwise)

 Use case: UC01 - Add contact